containers/common/docs/containers.conf.5.md

 ## MODULES
 A module is a containers.conf file located directly in or a sub-directory of the following three directories:
- - __$HOME/.config/containers/containers.conf.modules__
+ - __\$XDG_CONFIG_HOME/containers/containers.conf.modules__ or  __\$HOME/.config/containers/containers.conf.modules__ if `$XDG_CONFIG_HOME` is not set.
  - __/etc/containers/containers.conf.modules__
  - __/usr/share/containers/containers.conf.modules__

 Files in those locations are not loaded by default but only on-demand.
 They are loaded after all system and user configuration files but before `CONTAINERS_CONF_OVERRIDE` hence allowing for overriding system and user configs.

 Modules are currently supported by podman(1).
 The `podman --module` flag allows for loading a module and can be specified multiple times.
 If the specified value is an absolute path, the config file will be loaded directly.
-Relative paths are resolved relative to the three module directories mentioned above and in the specified order such that modules in `$HOME` allow for overriding those in `/etc` and `/usr/share`.
-Modules in `$HOME` (or `$XDG_CONFIG_HOME` if specified) are only used for rootless users.
+Relative paths are resolved relative to the three module directories mentioned above and in the specified order such that modules in `$XDG_CONFIG_HOME/$HOME` allow for overriding those in `/etc` and `/usr/share`.

 ## APPENDING TO STRING ARRAYS